 Snappers work on all bus services and the trains for the Johnsonville line.

-Users need to tag on before boarding the train by holding their Snapper card to the card reader, “fish to fish.”
+Users need to tag on before boarding the train by holding their Snapper card to the card reader.
 At the end of their journey, they can tag off on the platform where they exit the train.

-It is a condition of transport that students conduct themselves well on the train and accept the supervision of Tranz Metro staff.
+It is a condition of transport that students conduct themselves respectfully and with courtesy towards other passengers & Tranz Metro staff when on the train.

 Sushi lunches are available every Wednesday.